LiberlandHacker/OSSP-CS/Term-04/dl/license/README.md

 * 🟢 Return from work
 * 🟢 To the store and back
 * 🟢 Through a drive through
+* 🟢 To a place in a different area of the state and back

 ### 🟢 Law Enforcement
 Survive being followed by an LE vehicle without being pulled over.